-At Evoke Learning, we use effective research-validated reading intervention approaches based on the science of reading.
-Evoke’s Reading Remediation Program can make significant improvements through direct instruction and training to correct a student’s deficits and undo inefficient word recognition habits.
+At Evoke, we use effective research-validated reading intervention approaches based on the science of reading.
+Evoke’s reading remediation program can make significant improvements through direct instruction and training to correct a student’s deficits and undo inefficient word recognition habits.
 Using proven instructional principles, Evoke’s intervention approaches directly address word-level reading difficulties, train the skills that promote orthographic mapping (the process students use to become fluent readers), and ensure that the student’s learning transfers to the general application of skills.
-Student progress is measured using standardized assessments to determine the success of the interventions.
+Student progress is measured using standardized assessments administered by a professional speech-language pathologist to determine the success of the interventions.

 "Successful reading comprehension requires the orchestration of a number of different abilities and processes for its success (Oakhill, Cain, & Elbro, 2019)."

 A three-year longitudinal study of the overlap and stability of English and French word-reading difficulties in French-immersion students published in July 2022 by researchers at several leading Canadian universities suggests that English-French bilingual children with reading impairments have “significant and persistent deficits in both languages” (Shakory, Krenca, Marinova-Todd et al).
 Students who have academic difficulties in their first language appear to have similar challenges when trying to learn a second language, and parents are often advised to pull their children out of language classes to avoid the added stress and possible failure.
 Instead of discouraging those students from trying learning to speak and read a new language, the solution may be simply to address their English language deficits.